 Severe / Red Flag symptoms (Emergency)

-• Fever, chills, being very unwell, or swollen neck lymph nodes.
+- Fever, chills, feeling very unwell, or swollen lymph nodes in the neck.

 Impacted Wisdom Tooth Infection (Pericoronitis)

-• Pain that throbs on the side of the tooth that can radiate to the ear, jaw, or neck.
+- A throbbing pain around the wisdom tooth that may spread to the ear, jaw, or neck.

-• Swollen, reddened, and painful gum tissue that surrounds the partially erupted tooth.
+- Red, swollen, and tender gum tissue around the partially erupted tooth.

-• In more severe conditions: fever, swollen lymph nodes and swelling of the jaw or face.
+- In more serious cases, fever, swollen lymph nodes, or noticeable swelling in the jaw or face.

 Pericoronitis can evolve into a severe condition within a short period of time, so, an early assessment and intervention are essential to avoid the further distribution of the infection.